-The great thing about serums is that you can completely customize your skincare based on your needs and concerns.
+The great thing about serums is that you can customize your skincare based on your needs and concerns.

-Serums that I use in the Morning:
+Serums I use in the Morning:

-–Timeless Vitamin C. I have tried several vitamin c serums and always come back to Timeless.
+I love Timeless Vitamin C Serum with Furlic Acid (vitamin E).
+I have tried several vitamin C serums and always come back to Timeless.

 I first heard about Timeless via Angie on Hot & Flashy.
 She is a wealth of knowledge about everything aging and skincare.

 –The Ordinary Buffet.
 The Buffet is my favorite of The Ordinary serums.
 It targets a wide array of aging concerns in one little bottle.

 -The Ordinary Niacinamide (Vitamin B3) helps reduce the appearance of skin blemishes and congestion, which has helped my pore size tremendously!
 I stopped using it for a while and noticed a difference.
 Good stuff!